Early stage entrepreneurs are in the midst of launching a new business or have been in business for under a year with fewer than 3 employees.

 The same peer group facilitators who run Sounding Board Groups also run women-only groups through Western Wisconsin Women's Business Center.
 If you are interested in Women's CEO Roundtables through the Women's Business Center, click on the button below to be taken to their website.

 Kelly is the co-owner of ResourceAbility, LLC.
 She has been working with entrepreneurs and second stage businesses for over 10 years.
 She holds a certification as a Market Research Specialist with the National Center for Economic Gardening and works with both the National Center and the Wisconsin Center for Business Intelligence as a market researcher.
-In addition to market research consulting, Kelly also teaches in the MBA program through the UWEC MBA Consortium and faciliates the Entrepreneurial Training Program through the Small Business Development Center.
+In addition to market research consulting, Kelly also teaches in the MBA program through the UWEC MBA Consortium and facilitates the Entrepreneurial Training Program through the Small Business Development Center.
 Kelly was recognized as the Business Woman of the Year in 2018 by the Western Dairyland Women's Business Center.
 She serves as a Board member for two non-profit organizations.

 Beth Crowell is the founder and owner of Current Coaching LLC, a life coaching business for entrepreneurs and relationships.
 She has almost fifteen years of experience supporting entrepreneurship and business growth as a fund manager for a regional business revolving loan fund and loan officer at a community bank in Eau Claire.
 Beth has completed training through the WholeBeing Institute’s Positive Psychology Coaching program, is a certified Financial Coach through the United Way, and is a Certified Economic Development Finance Professional.
 Beth was recognized as the Business Woman of the Year in 2017 by the Western Dairyland Women's Business Center, and serves as a board member supporting economic development and female entrepreneurship in the community.

 "PeerSpectives sets itself apart from other CEO roundtables with its methodology.
 Procedures are in place to help the group focus on identifying and processing an entrepreneur’s core issue.
 The protocol ensures a balanced discussion that is not dominated by any one topic or individual.
 Perhaps even more important, the PeerSpectives system emphasizes the sharing of experiences rather than advice giving."